Anton Du Beke: Strictly Come Dancing

-In series 14, Du Beke was partnered with actress Lesley Joseph.
-They were eliminated in week 5.
-In series 15 in 2017, Du Beke was paired with television presenter Ruth Langsford.
+In series fourteen, Du Beke was partnered with actress Lesley Joseph.
+They were eliminated in week five.
+In series fifteen in 2017, Du Beke was paired with television presenter Ruth Langsford.
 In 2018 Anton was partnered with Fashion Journalist Susannah Constantine.
 They finished last (the first time Du Beke had ever done this) with an average of 12.00 (Du Beke's lowest).
 For the 17th series, he was partnered with Emma Barton.
-In Week 9, Du Beke received his first 10s in all 17 series for their American Smooth; the couple received a total of fifteen 10s during the series.
+In Week nine, Du Beke received his first 10s in all seventeen series for their American Smooth; the couple received a total of fifteen 10s during the series.
 They finished joint runners-up alongside Karim Zeroual and Amy Dowden, but lost out to Kelvin Fletcher and Oti Mabuse.
 In 2020 Du Beke was partnered with former home secretary Jacqui Smith.
-They were eliminated in week 2 (first), Du Beke's second time finishing last.
+They were eliminated in week two (first), Du Beke's second time finishing last.

 Du Beke has also appeared in a number of Children in Need and Christmas Specials of Strictly Come Dancing.
 In 2008 he won the Children in Need 2008 special, dancing an American Smooth with Tess Daly.
 He danced once again with Anne Widdecombe in the 2012 Children in Need special but lost out to Russell Grant and Flavia Cacace.
 He did however go on to win the Children in Need 2014 special where he and fellow dancer Natalie Lowe taught a group of children how to dance.
 Du Beke has also reprised his partnerships with Lesley Garret and Ann Widdecombe for the 2004 and 2018 Christmas specials, respectively.
 He has also danced with Ronni Ancona, Su Pollard, Katy Brand and Denise Lewis in the respective 2010, 2011, 2012 and 2016 Christmas specials.
 In 2015 Du Beke served as a judge on The People's Strictly, a one off version of the show where non-celebrities compete for the charity Comic Relief.
-In 2020, he reprised his role as a judge for weeks 4 and 5 to fill in for Motsi Mabuse who needed to quarantine after travelling to Germany.
-On 24 June 2021, it was announced that Du Beke would become a permanent judge on Strictly Come Dancing for series 19, starting in September 2021, replacing Bruno Tonioli.
+In 2020, he reprised his role as a judge for weeks four and five to fill in for Motsi Mabuse, who needed to quarantine after travelling to Germany.
+On 24 June 2021, it was announced that Du Beke would become a permanent judge on Strictly Come Dancing from series nineteen, starting in September 2021, replacing Bruno Tonioli.